Keeping Austin Smiles Protected and Healthy

 Now more than ever your comfort means everything to us.
 We understand that some of the new ways we have to do things these days can be a bit overwhelming at times.
 We’ll do everything in our power to make sure you get the best possible dental care for you and your family.

-All patients will be given a face mask to wear while in the office.
-We ask that you keep the mask on at all times except for when we begin your treatment.
-You’ll get hand sanitizer to use when you enter the building and an antiseptic iodine rinse before your dental procedure.
+Our office follows a policy of universal masking, meaning that all patients and team members will be required to wear masks, whether vaccinated or not.
+If you don’t have a face mask, you will be provided one to wear while in the office.
+We ask that you keep the mask on at all times except for when you are receiving your dental care.
+You’ll get hand sanitizer to use when you enter the building.
 We’ll also be checking the temperatures of all of our team members twice a day.

 Sanitization and Disinfection Protocols

-Everyone at Broberg Family Dentistry has always adhered to strict infection control protocol, which is something we’ll continue to maintain at this time.
-In addition, we’ll be disinfecting all of the “high-touch” areas in every part of our Austin dental office and restrooms throughout the day.
-At this time, we’ll be limiting the number of patients allowed in the office at once.
-We’re also restricting the amount of patients in our reception area.
-Should you need to sit briefly in this area, the furniture is now arranged to allow for six feet of social distancing.
+Everyone at Broberg Family Dental has always adhered to strict infection control protocol, which is something we’ll continue to maintain at this time.
+All high-touch handles are covered in an anti-microbial barrier.
+In addition, we’ll be disinfecting all of the high-touch areas in every part of our Austin dental office and restrooms throughout the day.
+At the front desk and in the reception area, we will be allowing for six feet of social distancing.

 Our sterilization guidelines and actions include: